kaizheng28/spike-sampler/README.md

 # spike-sampler
 Multi-channel spike sampling program.
-The code is orignally designed for CMOD-A7 FPGA.
+The code is originally designed for CMOD-A7 FPGA.

 # How to load the FPGA program
 Open hardware manager in Xilinx Vivado and load spike-sampler.bit to the FPGA.
 In this case, the FPGA needs to be reprogrammed each time it power cycles.